GenericMappingTools/pygmt/doc/contributing.md

 our own, so that our
 [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)
 services have a chance to check that the code is up to standards and passes all our tests.
-This way, the *master* branch is always stable.
+This way, the *main* branch is always stable.

 #### General Guidelines for Making a Pull Request (PR):